 The Standard English Conventions section of the digital SAT tests a finite set of grammar and mechanics rules.
-About 26% of all Reading and Writing questions fall into this category, making it one of the highest-volume question types on the entire test.
+According to College Board's official SAT specification, about 26% of all Reading and Writing questions fall into this category, making it one of the highest-volume question types on the entire test.

 The good news: every grammar question maps to one of 15 rule categories.
 Master these 15 rules and the grammar portion of the Reading and Writing section becomes the most predictable and reliable source of points on the test.